Stronger visibility, trust & lead quality · Senior-led since 2009 · 13,277+ campaigns delivered · U.S.-based senior team

 • Decision relevance: I don’t just want traffic.
 I want the right traffic—people who are likely to become customers.

-When I lock in the focus keyword, I also lock in what success looks like.
-The page needs to answer the question behind the query clearly enough that a decision-maker thinks: “This is the kind of company/person I’d trust.”
+When the focus keyword is locked in, success gets clearer too.
+The page needs to answer the question behind the query clearly enough that a decision-maker thinks: “This is the kind of company or person I’d trust.”

 That’s the foundation.
-AI doesn’t choose that foundation for me—AI is a tool, not a strategy.
+AI should not choose that foundation—AI is a tool, not a strategy.

 Step 2: Use AI to Match User Intent

-Once the keyword is chosen, I use AI to help me match the intent behind it with precision.
+Once the keyword is chosen, AI can help match the intent behind it with more precision.

 This is where most people miss.
 They treat AI like a writing machine and skip the thinking.
-I treat it like a fast collaborator that helps me pressure-test the intent.
+It works better as a fast collaborator that helps pressure-test the intent.

 I’ll have AI generate multiple interpretations of the search intent, such as: